kaylacheung/Space-Shooter-Game/README.md

 **Game Features**
 -  **Player Spaceship** – Move with arrow keys and shoot projectiles (spacebar/ up arrow key)
 -  **Enemy Waves** – Fight aliens and asteroids that spawn in increasing numbers
+-  **Row Persistence** – If an entire row of asteroids isn’t cleared in one wave, it will reappear in the next wave
--  **Boss Battles** – Defeat powerful bosses at the end of each level
+-  **Boss Battles** – Each level ends with a powerful boss; the level is only complete when the boss is defeated
 -  **Health & Lives System** – Lose lives on enemy collisions; game over at 0 lives
 -  **Scoring System** – Earn points by defeating enemies
 -  **Level Progression** – Clear waves to advance through 4 challenging levels